douglasgreen/content/notes.md

 tags.
 Then a TagMaps table where each piece of content can have one or more tags.
 Or is this redundant to "tag documents"?

+## Criticism of database

+- Everything is a special case (data is not uniform).
+- You have to define data in order to store it (no separation of concerns).
+- Complexity of triggers, etc.
+- Error-prone and irreversible.
+- No activity logging.
+- Too complex to serve as intermediary between apps.
+- Tables pretending to be hierarchies.
+- No versioning.
+- Not flexibly.
+- IDs are relative.
+- Can't do many-to-many mappings.
+- Doesn't handle ubiquitous concerns (UUIDs, transactions, etc.)
+- Can't easily relate data on different servers.

 ## References
 * https://en.wikipedia.org/wiki/XML_database
 * https://xml.coverpages.org/xmlIntro.html